-Please note: All applicants are considered for fall semester admission only
+Please note: The School of Art is not participating in Early Decision 2.
+All applicants are considered for Fall semester admission only.

 About Slideroom All portfolios must be submitted through SlideRoom.
 SlideRoom is an online service will allow you to upload, label, arrange and submit your portfolio electronically. allows digital images, videos, PDF files, audio files and links to external sites like YouTube.